-Our Open Day has everything you need to know about Edge Hill University, the campus and your chosen course.
-From subject presentations, accommodation and campus tours to our student experience and support fair, this event is about giving you the information and support you need to make those important decisions.
+Our open day programme gives you a glimpse at what happens at an Edge Hill University open day.
+It provides you with everything you need to know about Edge Hill, the campus, and your chosen course.
+From subject presentations, accommodation and campus tours to our student experience and support fair.
+These events are about giving you the information and support you need to make those important decisions.

 Whether you’re interested in undergraduate or postgraduate study make sure you include our information talks as part of your visit.